microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 For the recovery build 1.43.1, planned for next week, we have therefore decided on the following steps:
 - give themes a way to opt-in to semantic highlighting
-- only the built-in themes have semantic coloring enabled by default, all other themes can be enabled by the theme author or in the user settings.
+- enable semantic coloring by default only the built-in themes.
+All other themes can be enabled by the theme author or in the user settings.
 - show a notification when semantic coloring shows up the first time.
 The notification will point to the docs with background and information on how to configure the feature.
 - fix the bugs found related to wrong token classification and color lookup.
-- no longer add semantic color in imports
+- no longer show semantic color in imports

 ## FAQ

 ### What is the difference between syntax and semantic highlighting

 Syntax highlighting colors the text based on lexical rules.
-In the VS Code the lexical rules are expressed as regular expressions contained in a TextMate grammar.
+In VS Code the lexical rules are expressed as regular expressions contained in a TextMate grammar.

 Semantic highlighting enriches the syntax coloring based on symbol information from a language service that has the full understanding of the project.
 Based on this understanding each identifier gets colored & styled with the color of the symbol it resolves to.
-A constant variable name is rendered as such throughout the file, not just at its declaration.
+A constant variable name is rendered as constant throughout the file, not just in its declaration.
 Same for parameter names, property names, class names and so on.

 ### Why does my highlighting change comes in with some delay?